MCbx/linimamt/README.md

 Todo
 =========
-Most important things to do (except these in "MEMENTO" and "TODO" sections in source code):
+Most important things to do:
  * Drag-drop should work better
  * Maybe messing with metadata
  * Hard disk image support, at least partial.